Lesson on TATAKalikasan, Ateneo de Manila University

 Why are people healthier and happier in the countryside?

 People feel better and more zestful when they are near mountain streams or beside the sea.
 It is the presence of excess negatively charged ions in these places, which tend to be diminished in buildings, homes and offices.
 The average negative ion concentration near a waterfall is 50,000 per cubic centimeters, in mountain air 5,000 and in the countryside 1500 or so; yet in a modern office, this figure can fall to as low as 50.
 What happens to the ions in buildings?
 They are electrically precipitated by particles in the air, notably dust, cigarette smoke and fabrics such as synthetic carpet fibers.
 Modern closed ventilation systems and of course the ubiquitous office computer make the problems many times worse because of the static build-ups.
+Accordingly, a good idea is to supplement the environment with negatively changed ions with ionizers.
+One study showed a remarkable drop in the incidence of headaches and other minor symptoms.
+There’s really nothing better than living in a pristine environment.

 No period in history has man influenced the environment as much as what he is doing today in his pursuit for a higher standard of living, and affluence.
-Instead of “tailoring man’s lifestyle to the environment” which his ancestor did for centuries, man today is changing the environment to cope up with affluence.”
+Instead of “tailoring man’s lifestyle to the environment” which his ancestor did for centuries, man today is “changing the environment to cope up with affluence.”

 References